Peugeot Logo Survey – What People Think About New Lion

 3) A modern logo built for a digital world

-Car brands increasingly need logos that work:
+Car brands increasingly need logos that work as:

-• as app icons
+• app icons

-• on small UI elements
+• dashboard/infotainment UI elements

 Why many people prefer the new lion

-1) It looks more premium than the outgoing badge
+1) It reads more premium

-2) It’s clearer and more confident
+2) It’s clearer and more confident at a glance

 3) It taps heritage without looking old-fashioned